Black cherry (Prunus serotina)

 Leaf

-Simple, alternate on stem, length 2" to 6", oval or pointedly lance shaped with finely toothed margins; thick, shiny above, paler below; yellow to yellowish red in autumn.
+Simple, alternate on stem.
+Thick leaves are 2" to 6" long, oval or pointedly lance-shaped with finely toothed margins, shiny above, and paler below.
+Color turns yellow to yellowish red in autumn.

 Fruit (seed)